RGBrewer/neutralino-angular/README.md

 Getting Started
 ===============
-you'll need angular installed ..
+you'll need neutralino and angular installed ..

-`cd angular-app` and `npm i`

-then `cd ..` to return to the `neutralino` folder.
+`npm i && cd angular-app && npm i && cd ..`

 You can run this angular app in a browser via the usual methods `cd angular-app && npm run start`, though you obviously won't have access to the neutralino api.

 Building The App
 ================

-To run the neutralino app, you'll need to build the angular app first.
+To run the neutralino app, you'll need to build the angular app first, so that an index.html gets built to the `resources` folder.

-Build the angular app -
 `cd angular-app && npm run build && cd ..`

 then either `neu run` or `neu build` as desired